 What services does the Counseling Center provide?

-The Counseling Center provides free individual and group counseling for students of the College of Staten Island.
-We offer help regarding personal and academic issues
+The Counseling Center provides individual, group, and couples counseling for students enrolled in classes at the College of Staten Island.
+We offer counseling for personal and academic issues.
+The Counseling Center also has medication services for students receiving counseling in our Center.

-Why would someone go to the Counseling Center?
+Why would someone seek services at the Counseling Center?

 Who works at the Counseling Center?

-We have a diverse staff of well-qualified and talented professionals, including master’s and and licensed psychologists.
+We have a diverse staff of well-qualified, credentialed mental health professionals.
 Please visit Counseling Center Staff to see personal profiles of our counselors.
-Our support staff is also very warm and welcoming.
+Our support staff pride themselves on being very warm and welcoming.

 Where is the Counseling Center?

-The Counseling Center is located in Room 109 of Building 1A.
+The Counseling Center is located in Building 1A, Room 109.
+We are currently offering our services remotely.

 When is the Counseling Center open?